circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 There are a couple ways
 to make an image more specific:

-- You can pin an image to a certain version or operating system (OS).
+- You can use a more specific tag to pin an image to a version or operating system (OS).
-- You can specify a fixed image version with a digest.
+- You can use a digest
+to pin an image to a fixed version.

-### Pinning an Image Version or OS
+### Using an Image Tag to Pin an Image Version or OS

 To pin the version or OS of an image,